nikandlv/spacedrive-vue/README.md

 > Spacedrive is a hosting provider website, part of neoxus.ir project

-### artful-react
+### spacedrive-vue

-Artful is a company page design
+SpaceDrive is a company page design

 Mad props to <a href="https://www.behance.net/firosnv">Firos nv</a> for the design

-The whole project was written in half of a day
+The whole project was written in a day and half because i had some work to do!

 #### Run